European Centre for Disease Prevention and Control: Publications

 Towards the end of every calendar year, ECDC publishes its Annual Epidemiological Report, which analyses surveillance data and infectious disease threats.
 As well as offering an overview of the public health situation in the European Union, the report offers an indication of where further public health action may be required in order to reduce the burden caused by communicable diseases.

-European Centre for Disease Prevention and Control is monitoring the Middle East respiratory syndrome coronavirus.
+The European Centre for Disease Prevention and Control is monitoring the Middle East respiratory syndrome coronavirus.

 Other ECDC publications include disease-specific surveillance reports and threat reports, as well as analyses of trends in European public health.

 Eurosurveillance

 Eurosurveillance, a European peer-reviewed journal devoted to the epidemiology, surveillance, prevention and control of infectious diseases, has been published by ECDC since March 2007.
 The journal was founded in 1995 and, before its move to ECDC, was a collaborative project between the European Commission, the Institut de Veille Sanitaire (France) and the Health Protection Agency (United Kingdom).
 Eurosurveillance is an open-access (i.e. free) web-based journal that reports infectious disease issues from a European perspective.
 It publishes results from ECDC and the EU-funded surveillance networks, thereby providing the scientific community with timely access to new information.
 The journal is published every Thursday.